Have you ever tried, or thought about trying, a low-carb diet for weight loss?

 And this is why we focus primarily on fruit, and fruit-like sugars, for carbohydrates.

-So, they can be used safely to help regulate blood sugar, even for diabetics.
+So, they can be used safely to help support healthy blood sugar handling.

 It’s easy to become consumed in the search for some miracle weight loss diet that doesn’t exist.